Best Of16 min read

 Cons:

-• No free plan — $15/month is pricey for a solo freelancer
+• No free plan — $15/month is steep for solo freelancers

-• Limited views (no Kanban, Gantt, or calendar view)
+• Limited views (no Kanban, Gantt, or calendar)

 • Can't customize workflows or add custom fields